slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Each morning he spends a few minutes in silent meditation, then he will focus his intentions on his life vision and the daily tasks he needs to achieve to move closer to that vision, and finally, he will review the elements of his “ethos” or the guiding principles upon which he operates his life.

-> *'Discipline is the power to believe.'*

 {{link to planning: habits are plans}}

 Srinivas recommends that you also write 1000 words every morning before you do anything else.

-The muse doesn’t wait for you.
-You have to constantly romance the muse.

 Focus on Building Systems

-It’s not about working harder to get better results.
-You have only so much energy to apply.
-Pick what matters.
-Eliminate the rest.

-> *'The great enemy of any attempt to change men’s habits is inertia.
-Civilization is limited by inertia.'*

 Why You Should Record Your Conversations with Strangers

-Calculate your “Biological Prime Time”

 99. See your life as a series of “hotspots.”
 Every day you invest your time, energy, and attention into seven hotspots: mind, body, emotions, career, finances, relationships, and fun.
 See your hotspots as a portfolio to make sure you don’t overinvest in some areas and underinvest in others.

 Ask yourself for advice.

-2. A FEW BAD HABITS CAN DERAIL ALL GOOD HABITS
-– don’t feel sorry for themselves
-– don’t host a pity party
-– don’t look for sympathy

 more mindful -> meditation

 Learn how to say no, or not to say yes

-Study successful individuals and you will start to notice patterns that they all follow.
-Most of them wake up early, work on a clear schedule, exercise daily, and give to charities.

-Do whatever you need to do to break your current patterns and start achieving the success that you know you have the potential to achieve.

 Focus on Showing Up not Achieving Goals